freebsd/freebsd-quarterly/2020q3/cheribsd.md

 - Co-process support (XXX possibly?)

+- Baseline FreeBSD improvements - We are upstreaming (to FreeBSD) our completed port of bhyve to AArch64, various bug fixes and tweaks for PCIe support, and support for the System MMU (SMMU) that will be present on the N1SDP and Morello SoCs.
+We have upstreamed support for cross-building FreeBSD from macOS and Linux (with some limitations; see separate report on crossbuilding).
+We have also fixed implementation bugs in the RISC-V ABI.

-- CHERI documentation and exercises - We have released [Capability Hardware Enhanced RISC Instructions: CHERI Instruction-Set Architecture (Version 8)](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-951.pdf).
+CHERI documentation and exercises - We have released [Capability Hardware Enhanced RISC Instructions: CHERI Instruction-Set Architecture (Version 8)](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-951.pdf).
 Notable changes include promotion of CHERI-RISC-V to non-experimental